Amélie of Leuchtenberg: Widowhood and final years

-The venturesome life of Dom Pedro had undermined his health; he contracted tuberculosis, and died 24 September 1834.
+The venturesome life of Dom Pedro had undermined his health; he contracted tuberculosis, and died on 24 September 1834.
 Amélie respected the provisions of his will.
 He had wished that Maria Isabel de Alcântara, Countess of Iguaçu, his illegitimate daughter by the Marchioness of Santos, be given a good European education like her sister, the Duchess of Goiás.
 However, the Marchioness declined to send the girl.
 Dom Pedro also stipulated legacies for his other illegitimate children, reducing the inheritance of Amélie and her own daughter; the provision showed that Dom Pedro loved all his children, legitimate or not.

-Amélie never remarried; she moved to the Palácio das Janelas Verdes ("Palace of Green Windows," also known as the Palácio de Alvor-Pombal, now housing Portugal's National Museum of Ancient Art) and dedicated herself to charitable works and to her daughter's education.
+Amélie never remarried; she moved to the Palácio das Janelas Verdes ("Palace of Green Windows", also known as the Palácio de Alvor-Pombal, now housing Portugal's National Museum of Ancient Art) and dedicated herself to charitable works and to her daughter's education.
 Maria Amélia showed herself to be very intelligent and to be a talented musician.
 Occasionally, Amélie visited Bavaria with her daughter.
 Despite being established in Portugal, they were not considered part of the Portuguese royal family.
 Amélie solicited recognition for herself and her daughter as members of the Brazilian imperial family, thereby entitled to a pension, but Dom Pedro II was still a minor and the Brazilian Regency feared possible influence by the empress-widow Amélie in state business, as well as the possibility of her adherence to political factions that might harm the government.
 They refused to recognize her daughter Maria Amélie as a Brazilian princess and forbade her to set foot in the country.
 This situation changed when Dom Pedro II reached majority.
 His relations with them were good, and on 5 July 1841 Amélie and Maria Amélia were recognized as members of the Brazilian imperial family.
 Prior to that, Maria Amélia's status and place in the line of succession had been doubtful, because she was conceived in Brazil while her father, Pedro I, was still the emperor, but was born abroad, after his abdication, and Brazil's Constitution invested the Imperial Parliament to settle doubts pertaining to the imperial succession.
 Soon after the start of his personal reign, Pedro II requested that Parliament should recognize his sister's rights.
 On 5 July 1841, Pedro II finally signed into law the statute approved by the Brazilian Parliament, recognizing Maria Amélia as a Brazilian princess.